BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - What are the most useful logic and mathematical foundations?
 What are the most beautiful, novel and exotic parts of formal sciences?
 Can we mathematize ethics?
 Are ontological and metaphysical positons arbitrary?
 What is the best epistemology according to information theory?
 What are the best positions in philosophy for science, meaning, wellbeing and freedom?
 -

 - How does meditation and psychedelics work?
-What are the most optimal meditation techniques for wellbeing and culativation of meaning and connection?
+What are the most optimal meditation techniques for wellbeing and cultivation of meaning and connection?
 Can we make spiritual traditions scientific?
 How to get the best psychedelic experience?
 How to use metamodernism, worldviews, philosophical assumptions, or identities the most efficiently in different contexts?
 How to balance acceptance and change?
 How to be, do, and become the most meaningfully?
 What are all the possible experiences?
 Can we map out the statespace of consciousness?
 What is on the edge of the mind?
 How to approximate with language and modelling experiences that go absolutely beyond any conventional conceptual understanding when all mental faculties dissolve?

-Omni/Acc = Steelman and verify all scientific models from all disciplines, all theoretical, applied, natural, formal, social sciences, movements with worldviews shaping the future, overall philosophical or other perspectives, and synthesize them all on a higher order of complexity as compatibly as possible for collective survival, growth, wellbeing and flourishing of all of sentience!
+Omni/Acc = Steelman and verify all scientific models from all disciplines, all theoretical, applied, natural, formal, social sciences, movements with worldviews shaping the future, overall philosophical or other perspectives, and synthesize them all on a higher order of complexity as compatibly as possible for collective survival, wellbeing, flourishing and growth of all of sentience!
 Let's integrate it all into one useful framework!